 San Franciscans enjoy great drinking water from the Hetch Hetchy Regional Water System, and to protect our precious water from disruption of supply due to climate change, drought and natural disaster, we must develop new high-quality local water sources and diversify our water supplies.
-That’s why the City is taking steps to supplement our water supplies through groundwater wells, recycled water for irrigation and an aggressive water conservation program.
-We have also developed guidelines for the use of graywater through the Laundry to Landscape program.
+That’s why the City is taking steps to supplement our water supplies through groundwater wells, recycled water for irrigation, onsite water reuse, and an aggressive water conservation program.
+We require large buildings recycle their water onsite through the Non-potable Water Program and have developed guidelines for the use of graywater through the Laundry to Landscape program.

 Using local water sources reduces the vulnerability that comes from being heavily dependent on distant reservoirs, while at the same time limiting the amount of water we need from the Tuolumne River and keeping our commitment to protect and preserve our watersheds.